Public safety agencies are continually tasked with becoming more efficient with fewer resources.

 Digital technology is paving the way for higher efficiency and more effective protection of the communities that officers serve, but several major obstacles still exist (including budget cuts, for instance).

-This one might surprise you though: There must be agreement in the industry on the minimum standards for digital technology if those technologies are to be used successfully.
+This one might surprise you though: There must be agreement on the minimum standards for digital technology if those technologies are to be used successfully.

 Think about it: Without a baseline, how can success be measured?
-And how can we ensure that the technology is helping — not hindering — the work of those who are using the technology on a daily basis?
+And how can we ensure that the technology is helping — not hindering — the work of those who are using it on a daily basis?

-So, at a minimum, here are the features that we believe law enforcement technology should have:
+So, here are the key features that we believe law enforcement technology should have: